dgraph-io/dgraph/docs/example.md

 # Dgraph Design Doc

-To explain DGraph working, let's start with an example query we should be able to run.
+To explain Dgraph working, let's start with an example query we should be able to run.

 Query to answer: